mobouzar/fillit/README.md

 # fillit

-It’s nearing the end of my first month at 1337, where I am working towards becoming a software developer.
+It’s nearing the end of my second month at 1337, where I am working towards becoming a software developer.
 For our first algorithms project, we were tasked with the problem:

 Given a set of Tetrominoes, find a way to assemble them in the smallest possible square.